Voronoi-Studios/GridWave/docs/Core/Nodes/3_TileSet.md

 <img class="node" src="https://github.com/Voronoi-Studios/GridWave/raw/main/docs/Images/Nodes/AutomaticTileSetGroup.png" alt="AutomaticTileSetGroup" />

 Automatically creates the TileSets based on the sub folders naming according to [Automatic TileSet](tileset#automatic-tileset)'s rules , allows for export.
 Sub folders under the specified folder are allowed.
+Features added to this node will be applied to all child nodes.

 ---